Samuel-Adeola/Cybersecurity_AWS-Terraform_Lab_Project-/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 •	Terraform configuration files downloaded and copied to any folder in %PATH% Environment (Source : https://github.com/Samuel-Adeola/PurpleTeam_Cloud_Lab)

 •	Open the command prompt (cmd) and run aws configure

 •	Provide the ACCESS KEY, SECRET KEY, the region as eu-west-1

-•	Open cmd again, go to the PurpleTeam lab directory (this project folder) and
+•	Open cmd again, go to the PurpleTeam lab directory (this project folder)
-•	run: terraform init and then terraform apply and type "yes"
+•	run: terraform init and then terraform apply --auto-approve

 •	This will  40 mins to complete.
 The Purple team lab will be created in AWS.

 •	To destroy, run terraform destroy --auto-approve

 Note: Just a reminder, keeping it running will cost you money.
 To change to prefer the region, update the main.tf file and change the region and create an ec2_key_pair in the region you choose as these are not transferrable between regions.